alex-laycalvert/flashcards.nvim/README.md

 - `q`: Close window.
 - `enter`: Open the selected subject.

+***NOTE***: If you open the subjects browse menu while your flashcards are open and you delete the subject you are currently on, you will need to quit and reopen flashcards to avoid a file not found error.

 ## Flashcards

 Flashcards can be viewed by opening a subject and can be